navipartner/npcore-partners/Documentation/public/wms/reference/cs-setup.md

 ## Azure Printing

 This section contains the settings related to printing.
+If you wish to be able to print from the envoy device, you can configure the Azure functionalities in this section.
+All WMS documents that you wish to print can be sent to the blob storage, from which they will be printed on a specific printer inside the warehouse.

 | Field Name      | Description |
 | ----------- | ----------- |